Starfish-develop/Starfish/docs/api/spectrum.rst

 When resampling wavelength grids that are not log-lambda spaced (e.g., the raw synthetic spectrum from the library) onto a log-lambda grid, the ``dv`` must be calculated.
 Generally, :meth:`calculate_dv` works by measuring the velocity difference of every pixel and choosing the smallest, that way no spectral information will be lost.

+.. autofunction:: Starfish.utils.calculate_dv

-.. autofunction:: calculate_dv
+.. autofunction:: Starfish.utils.create_log_lam_grid

-.. autofunction:: create_log_lam_grid
+.. autofunction:: Starfish.utils.calculate_dv_dict

 Data Spectrum